FLUID CONTROL

 (formal knowledge of tacit knowledge)

-An example of a new hull form design method using AI technology is the development of an optimal hull form for energy-saving additives using the Wake Design System.
-In this example, we have developed a system that automatically guides the interference design between the hull form and the energy-saving device from the database, which had been done through trial and error by skilled engineers.
-As a result of tank tests, it was confirmed that the hull form output from the system is actually more effective for energy-saving devices, and is 2.2% more effective than the initial hull shape.
+An example of a new hull form design method using AI technology is to develop an optimal hull form for energy-saving additives using the Wake Design System.
+In this example, we have developed a system that automatically guides the interference design between the hull form and the energy-saving device from the database, which has been done through trial and error by skilled engineers.
+As a result of tank tests, it was confirmed that the hull form output from the system is more effective for energy-saving devices, and is 2.2% more effective than the initial hull shape.

 Energy saving effect of hull form suitable for energy saving duct designed by wake design system

-HOPE Light, a hull form optimization program, is one of the systems widely used by shipyards and shipping companies to analyze the database in Japan, and it can evaluate a ship's propulsive performance from the main dimensions of a ship based on the database of tank tests conducted by NMRI.
-It is a program that can be used in practical applications such as initial hull form studies.
+HOPE Light, a hull form optimization program, is one of the systems widely used by shipyards and shipping companies to analyze the database in Japan.
+It can evaluate a ship's propulsive performance from the main dimensions of a vessel based on the database of tank tests conducted by NMRI.
+It can be used in practical applications such as initial hull form studies.

 Click here for detailed instructions